TrustworthyComputing/csaw_esc_2019/README.md

+# The due date for the final report and video has been extended to 4 November 2019 at 11:55am (morning) eastern time.
+The ppt presentation and poster should be sent to the organizers by 6 November 2019 at 11:55am (morning) eastern time.
+For more details please see [here](Deliverables.md)

-# The final two challenge sets have been released [here](Challenge%20Releases) with instructions [here](final_phase.md).
+### The final two challenge sets have been released [here](Challenge%20Releases) with instructions [here](final_phase.md).
 Please drag and drop the challenge set files into your VM.
 No additional sets will be released.
 Good luck to all the teams!

-# The fourth challenge set has been released [here](Challenge%20Releases) with instructions [here](final_phase.md).
+### The fourth challenge set has been released [here](Challenge%20Releases) with instructions [here](final_phase.md).
 Please drag and drop the challenge set files into your VM.

 ### The third challenge set has been released [here](Challenge%20Releases) with instructions [here](final_phase.md).
 Please drag and drop the challenge set files into your VM.